zacerose/CSCI352-Final-Project-Zachary_Rose-Logan_Walsh/README.md

 * Allow a file search
 * Improve the UI
 * Pressing the play/pause button after the video is over should reset it
+* Playback features need to hide themselves after a few seconds of not being used.